yujiri8/yujiri.xyz/argument/fizzy_trans.md

 ---

-So this experience is one more reason for me to think few if any trannies have any justification I don't know about and they're just assholes.
+So this experience is one more reason for me to think my disdain for transgenderism is justified.

 Once again, I remind the reader that [my screenshots don't prove anything](screenshots).
 You're taking my word that it all happened, and if you don't, I don't blame you.